AndreaLVR/CAST/python_impl/7z_support/README.md

 # CAST: Python System Mode (7z Backend) Implementation

-This directory contains the **Hybrid** implementation of the CAST algorithm.
+This directory contains the python **Hybrid** implementation of the CAST algorithm.
 Unlike the `native` variant, this version combines the logical flexibility of Python with the raw speed of the system's **7-Zip** executable.

 ## 🎯 Design Philosophy